splunk/splunk-connect-for-syslog/docs/architecture.md

 * Increased overhead on the network can lead to loss.

 Use TCP if the syslog event is larger than the maximum size of the UDP packet on your network typically limited to Web Proxy, DLP, and IDs type sources.
-To decrease drawbacks of TCP you can use TLS over TCP:
+To mitigate the drawbacks of TCP you can use TLS over TCP:

-* The TLS can continue a session over a broken TCP, thereby reducing buffer loss conditions.
+* The TLS can continue a session over a broken TCP to reduce buffer loss conditions.
 * The TLS fills packets for more efficient use of memory.
 * The TLS compresses data in most cases.